Skip to Main Content

 • Instead:

-Tip To check which reference was used in Word, look at the record number.
-You can unformat citations in Word to identify this—see Unformatting citations and bibliographies in the EndNote and Word best practice section.
+Tip: To check which reference was used in Word, look at the record number.
+You can unformat citations in Word to identify this — see Unformatting citations and bibliographies in the Using Word page.

 Changing title capitalisation